Outdoor Lighting for Security and Home Improvement

 Apartment Living Options

 It gets a little bit trickier to set up lighting when you live in an apartment.
-Depending on your set-up, you might not be able to do a whole lot with the lighting.
+Depending on your set-up, you might not be able to do a whole lot with the lighting, as is explained here.
 Before taking on anything major, speak with your complex manager to see what they allow.
 In the meantime, here are a couple of simple and easy things you can do.

 Lamp and light timers